-Thanks to Win Without War for much of the text in this alert.
+Thanks to the Peace Action national office for much of the text in this alert.

 The initial emergency COVID-19 funding last March included $1 billion for the Department of Defense to help increase domestic production of Personal Protective Equipment (PPE) and other medical supplies deemed necessary to battle the pandemic.
 The DoD, it turns out, had other plans for most of that money, and some of its contractors were the beneficiaries.

 $22 million went to the British company Rolls-Royce for a factory in Mississippi to make propellers for the Navy. $2 million went to a company in Connecticut to make fabric for Army dress uniforms.
 Five companies involved in the “small unmanned aerial system” industry (as in the making of drones) shared over $13 million.
 A real DoD press release declared that the re-directed funds “saved 14 jobs”.
 Six months later, the U.S. continues to endure a severe shortage of N95 masks amid this public health crisis.

 Pre-election, members of Congress continued to weigh in on this matter.
 “While Trump believes we can’t afford to extend $600 a week to 30 million unemployed workers,” tweeted Sen. Bernie Sanders, “he had no problem giving a $688 million bailout to defense contractors like Rolls-Royce not to build more masks and more gowns, but to build more warships and more drones.
 How Pathetic.”
 Reps.
 Barbara Lee (D-CA) and Mark Pocan (D-WI) have called for an investigation into the funding re-direction.
 Post-election, that call needs to be joined and amplified, for the benefit of Americans.